Dagalv/Crypto-World-Trust/README.md

-The Crypto World Trust is to be fueled by the endorsement of participants from independant investors, to national Governments participating in & benefitting from the C.W.T. fund, and Cryptocurrency at large would sooner gain rapid legitimacy amongst the many nations of the world.
+The Crypto World Trust is to be fueled by the endorsement of participants from independent investors, to national Governments participating in & benefitting from the C.W.T. fund, and Cryptocurrency at large would sooner gain rapid legitimacy amongst the many nations of the world.
 Truly, a global revolution.